kalexandriabond/loki_1/mr_config.md

 1) Make sure BOLD AVI is on. (hold button down for 3 s to turn off and then press again to turn on if you need to power cycle)
 If off - push power
-2) Unplug cable labeled “Laptop” and replace with cable labeled “CoAx Lab Mac”
+2) Unplug cable labeled “Laptop” and replace with cable labeled “BRIDGE Mac”
 3) Select “Laptop” button on BOLD AV
 4) Turn the Mac mini on
 5) Select 5 for the kvm system.
 May need to wait for the BOLD screen to warm up.
 If the BOLD screen is flashing, power cycle.